swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 questions:
 - "How can I run Python programs?"
 objectives:
-- "Launch the Jupyter Notebook, create new notebooks, and exit the Notebook."
+- "Launch the JupyterLab server, create a new Python program or Jupyter notebook, save your work, and exit the JupyterLab server."
 - "Create Markdown cells in a notebook."
 - "Create and run Python cells in a notebook."
 keypoints: